awe-templates/awesome-notes/docs/pages/update.md

 ## 🛠 Manual

 **[Version Lens](https://marketplace.visualstudio.com/items?itemName=pflannery.vscode-versionlens)** is a Visual Studio Code extension that allows you to see and update your project's dependencies.
+It's very useful for refactoring and updating your project.

 ## 🔗 References